klein0r/pcb-ws2812-ethernet-controller/README.md

 The [WT32-ETH01](https://en.wireless-tag.com/product-item-2.html) has been released in different revisions.
 This adapter has been tested with revision 1.2 (length of the WT32-ETH01 PCB is ~5.5 cm).

 **Some revisions may not fit!** I've received a photo of revision 1.4 with a PCB length of ~6.0 cm.
+Use PCB version 2.0 (or later) of this project to ensure the adapter will fit.

 ## Preview